Ors1mer/QuadcastRGB/README.md

 platforms, Unix-like preferably.
 Only Linux and partially FreeBSD were tested so far.

+Available modes are *solid, blink, cycle, wave, lightning, and pulse*.

 ### Features:
 - *free software (GPL-2.0-only)*
 - *cross-platform*